jamesak00/MusicDataVisualizer/README.md

 Set the date period that you want to observe in the database, either a specific date range or a specific month.

 Adjust other parameters (top_plays, top_cumu, play_mult, etc.) or uncomment the "plt.show()" methods to view custom charts that best suit your visualization needs.

+## Bugs

+- The plot legends are cut off in the graphs

+- Some characters may not be displayed in the plots or legend